Privacy policy of the probefahrtenbutler.com website

 Processing

-any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;
+“processing” means any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;

 Note: When we refer to processing in our Privacy Policy, we mean any type of data processing.
-This includes, as mentioned above in the original GDPR statement, not only the collection but also the storage and processing of data.
+As mentioned above in the original GDPR declaration, this includes not only the collection but also the storage and processing of data.

 When using the test drive butler applications: